msh9/codinginthetrenches.com/content/2013/engineering-priorities.rst

 #.
 Reliability (It may only work on my desktop computer at home though)

 As in:
-*I fixed my personal problem with this specific solution that works pretty well--if you even slightly outside my requirements it will probably break.*
+*I fixed my personal problem with this specific solution that works pretty well--if you deviate even slightly outside my requirements it will probably break.*

 Final Production Grade: